-President Trump visits workers at Pennsylvania plastics plant
+Workers at Trump rally told they had to show up or wouldn't get paid

 And when protests bubbled up at airports in 2017 in response to Trump's ban on immigrants from seven Muslim-majority countries, he alleged that the demonstrators were "professional anarchists, thugs and paid protesters."

 Trump's speech felt at times like a campaign rally, The Washington Post reported.
-Between remarks about U.S. energy production, Trump urged the workers to support his reelection and complained about his perceived enemies: the media, the Democrats running for president and the Academy Awards.
+Between remarks about US energy production, Trump urged the workers to support his reelection and complained about his perceived enemies: the media, the Democrats running for president and the Academy Awards.

 Shell spokesman Ray Fisher told the Post-Gazette that workers at the plant have a 56-hour workweek, which includes 16 hours of overtime pay - so workers who showed up were paid for the week at a higher rate.